Prev | Contents | Next

 We have basically two options to use with git push here:

-2. --force-with-lease: only force push if the remote branch’s position is what we expect.
+2. --force-with-lease: Only force push if the remote branch’s position is what we expect.
 In other words, don’t force push if someone else has pushed a new commit in the meantime.
-This is a good safety because no one should have pushed a new commit in the meantime since you’ve been in communication with your team about this.
+This is a good safety measure because no one should have pushed a new commit in the meantime since you’ve been in communication with your team about this.
 Right?

 If you try to --force-with-lease and someone else has pushed another commit to this branch in the meantime, you’ll be presented with an error: